uptonking/note4yaoo/dev-log-faq-repeat.md

 # dev-log-faq-repeat

-# is `JSON.parse` faster than declaring an object literal.
+# is `JSON.parse` faster than declaring an object literal

 - [The cost of parsing JSON](https://v8.dev/blog/cost-of-javascript-2019#json)
   - Because the JSON grammar is much simpler than JavaScript’s grammar, JSON can be parsed more efficiently than JavaScript.